What Is the Grammy Foundation?

 - Born and raised in Music City, it’s no surprise Hannah grew up going to guitar factories and concert venues around Nashville.
 She traded her cowboy boots for flip flops when she giddied on up to Malibu for college.
 Hannah keeps the masses informed on the latest happenings at the GRAMMY Foundation.
 She’s thankful for bacon, diet coke, Facebook, Twitter, and Instagram.

 - Christina Cassidy - Communications Director

 - Christina Cassidy opted out of a promising career in politics because the clothes were way too boring.
 Realizing that entertainment PR provided a way to combine red carpet events, designer clothes and long work days, she jumped at the chance to promote the mission and programs of the GRAMMY Foundation.

-- Kelly Darr - Director, Programs and Events
+- Kelly Darr - Senior Director, Programs and Events

 - Kelly Darr's tryst with stardom was singing in the school choir and performing dance for live audiences by the tender age of 13.
 But her greatest success, for which she received critical acclaim from family and friends, was performing one woman shows in her back yard theatre, using a hairbrush as a make-shift microphone.
 When a chance encounter with a motorcycle racer posed a distraction which led to a life of boyish things and ‘grime,’ her path was chosen and stardom took a back seat.
 Today, she gets dirty behind the scenes, putting artists, programs, and events front and center to make the Foundation a happening place…and still sings in the shower.